idrisregg/.NET-Core-Microservice-with-PostgreSQL-Docker/README.md

 PS : The URL Doesnt Contain CORS Use Endpoints as you wish ...:)

-A secure ASP.NET Core Web API for user authentication and management with JWT tokens and PostgreSQL database.
+A secure ASP.NET Core Web API for user authentication and management with JWT tokens and PostgreSQL database and Docker image.

 ## Tech Stack